Atazanavir and Cobicistat

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take atazanavir and cobicistat.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start atazanavir and cobicistat.
+Tell your doctor right away if you have any new signs after you start atazanavir and cobicistat, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Atazanavir and Cobicistat?